Blank white background with no objects or features visible.

 Observability

-Integrates into existing Kong OTel/Prometheus/Grafana pipelines — great if you're already there.
+Integrates into existing Kong OTel/Prometheus/Grafana pipelines.
 AI metrics require explicit plugin configuration.
 Prompt body capture needs a deliberate redaction strategy.

 Prompt Management